tluyben/npm-cache/README.md

 ## Notes

+- **Version pinning is fully respected**: The scripts honor exact versions and ranges (^, ~, >=) from package.json files
-- The `add-npm` script recursively downloads dependencies.
-This can take time for packages with many dependencies.
+- The `add-npm` script recursively downloads dependencies with their pinned versions
+- `scan_projects` caches the exact version specs specified in your package.json files
-- Scoped packages (e.g., `@types/node`) are supported.
+- Scoped packages (e.g., `@types/node`) are fully supported
-- The system is designed for offline use - set `uplinks: {}` ensures no external registry calls.
+- The system is designed for offline use - `uplinks: {}` ensures no external registry calls
-- For production use, consider using HTTPS and proper authentication.
+- For production use, consider using HTTPS and proper authentication

 ## Limitations

-- Version range resolution in `add-npm` is simplified (uses latest for dependencies)
-- No automatic package updates - you must manually re-cache packages
+- No automatic package updates - you must manually re-cache packages when you want newer versions
 - Authentication is basic (htpasswd file)
+- Duplicate downloads are avoided within a single run, but not across multiple runs